Tree pyramidal adaptive importance sampling: Results and discussion

 \section{Results and discussion}

-In this evaluation we have considered the simple version of TP-AIS with resampling which will be the flavor of TP-AIS being used unless otherwise mentioned.
-For more results with other variations of the method we refer the reader to the additional material.

 To obtain the results presented in this section, we have conducted the procedure detailed in Section~\ref{sec:evaluation} a hundred times for each combination of dimensionality and random sampled target PDF.
 The random seed was fixed to evaluate all the methods with the same target distributions.
+The results (Figures~\ref{fig:resultsJSD}-\ref{fig:resultsTime}) show the empirical mean as a solid line and the stdev as a shaded color.
+Each experiment was executed with a time limit.
+In some cases, the evaluated methods were unable to provide the required number of samples.
+As a consequence there are plots that lack data points, which can be considered failure cases that we plan to analyze as part of our next steps.
+We have considered the simple version of TP-AIS with resampling which will be the flavor of TP-AIS being used unless otherwise mentioned.
+For more results with other variations of the method we refer the reader to the additional material.

 In Figure~\ref{fig:qualitative} we show a visualization of the posterior approximation obtained with the different methods evaluated.
-It can be seen how for the shown cases the TP-AIS approach provides a much closer approximation to the target distribution with the same number of samples.
+It can be seen how the TP-AIS approach (Figure~\ref{fig:qualitative}(a)) provides a closer approximation to the target distribution than the other methods with the same number of samples (Figure~\ref{fig:qualitative}(b-f)).
 In the remainder of this section the evaluated metrics vs. number of samples are discussed.

-One of the most impactful aspects in importance sampling performance is the similarity between the proposal distribution and the target distribution.
+One of the most impactful aspects on performance in importance sampling is the similarity between the proposal and target distributions.
 We have evaluated the similarity using the Jensen-Shannon Divergence detailed in Section~\ref{sec:evaluation}.
-For lower dimensional (1D-4D) problems, the left column of Figure~\ref{fig:resultsJSD} shows that our TP-AIS method greatly outperforms the baselines by converging much faster to a better approximate solution in the three types of distributions evaluated.
+For lower dimensional problems, the left column of Figure~\ref{fig:resultsJSD} shows that our TP-AIS method outperforms the baselines by converging much faster to a better approximate solution in the three types of distributions evaluated.
 For higher dimensional cases, TP-AIS performance is on par with other methods, see right column of Figure~\ref{fig:resultsJSD}.